 For the most part, no. That said, a small percentage of people report inflammation at the injection site if sterile water is used to dilute peptides that are to be injected intramuscularly.
 Other side effects include low blood sodium also known as hyponatremia, fluid overload, allergic reactions(tightness in the chest, swelling of the mouth, face and lips) fever, redness at the site of injection as well as electrolyte imbalance.
 As with bacteriostatic water, should you experience any side effects, you are advised to stop using sterile water for injections and talk to a doctor immediately.

 Which is better, bacteriostatic water or sterile water?

-For the most art, bacteriostatic water is better when diluting any medication.
+For the most art, this water is better when diluting any medication.
 This is because it offers better solubility for the most part.
-It is also advised that if you are experimenting with new peptides, it is always best to use bacteriostatic water to dilute the peptides.
+It is also advised that if you are experimenting with new peptides, it is always best to use this water to dilute the peptides.

-If you have any issue diluting any peptides in bacteriostatic water, you are advised to add a small amount of 10% aqueous acetic acid for basic peptides and aqueous ammonia for acidic peptides.
+If you have any issue diluting any peptides in this water, you are advised to add a small amount of 10% aqueous acetic acid for basic peptides and aqueous ammonia for acidic peptides.

 Most peptide packages contain mixing instruction.
 It is always best to read those before trying to reconstitute the peptides.
 It could be potentially harmful to try to reconstitute a peptide meant for mixing with bacteriostatic water with sterile water and vice versa.